Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Can Electric Scooters Handle Bumps?

-Electric scooters with solid tires and no suspension do not handle bumps well – every jolt will be felt throughout your body.
+Electric scooters with solid tires and no suspension do not handle bumps well – every jolt will be felt through your body.

 Those with large pneumatic tires, however, soften the blow.

-Higher-performing scooters with large tires and suspension systems can entirely engulf bumps and vibrations, delivering a smooth riding experience.
+Higher-performing scooters with large tires and suspension systems can engulf bumps and vibrations to deliver smooth riding experiences.

 It’s a case of you get what you pay for.